Food

 Rabies

-Spread by animal bites or through the saliva of an infected animal,
+spread by animal bites or through the saliva of an infected animal,

 rabies is always fatal.
 Because infected pets can give the disease

-to people, rabies immunization is something you don't want to ignore.
 Rabies shots are started at sixteen weeks of age, boostered a year

 later, and every one to three years after that, depending on local laws